Neighborhood Plans Policy

 In 2006, The Department of Planning developed a new Comprehensive Master Plan for Baltimore City to direct economic growth and quality of life initiatives for the next 10 years.
 The Plan looks closely at how Baltimoreans LIVE, EARN, PLAY, and LEARN, and the future progress we can make in each area.

-Baltimore is a city of neighborhoods, and therefore we have many neighborhood and area plans.
+Baltimore is a city of neighborhoods, and we have a large number of neighborhood and area plans.
+Many of these are community managed as described in the Neighborhood Plans policy above.

 An Urban Renewal Plan (URP) is a form of overlay zoning that is more restrictive than the city’s zoning code.
 Urban Renewal Plans in Baltimore date back to the late 1960’s and regulate specific geographies ranging from small business districts to entire communities.